checkly/docs.checklyhq.com/site/content/docs/integrations/terraform.md

 1. [Managing Checkly checks with Terraform](https://blog.checklyhq.com/managing-checkly-checks-with-terraform/)
 2. [Scaling Puppeteer & Playwright on Checkly with Terraform](https://blog.checklyhq.com/scaling-puppeteer-playwright-on-checkly-with-terraform/)

-{{<info >}}
-If you find the error `402 payment required` when creating checks through Terraform or the API, possibly you have reached the maximum number of checks you can create on your account.
+>**Error: 402 payment required** If you find this error when creating checks through Terraform or the API, possibly you have reached the maximum number of checks you can create on your account.
 Contact Checkly Support to talk about options.
-{{</info >}}

 ## Development version